planck-repl/planck/site/src/running.md

 The command line arguments to Planck are heavily modeled after the ones available for the Clojure REPL.
 In particular, you can provide zero or more _init-opt_ arguments, followed by an optional _main-opt_ argument, followed by zero or more _arg_ arguments.
 Planck also accepts _long arguments_ (preceeded by two dashes), just like the Clojure REPL.

+### Auto-loaded user code

+When a Planck starts, it automatically loads any `user.cljs` or `user.cljc` file present on your classpath.
+This is an ideal location to place code that is useful for development time.

+The file may contain an `ns` form to load required namespaces or to establish the namespace for any `def` forms that appear in the file.
+If no namespace is specified, `cljs.user` is assumed.

 ### Compile Opts EDN

 Many of the command line arguments may also supplied via **edn**, passed via `-co` / `--compile-opts`.
 Any opts passed via `-co` / `--compile-opts` are merged onto any base opts specified directly by command-line flags.